 On the Republican side there was significant opposition, too.
 Sinn Féin refused to endorse the new police service until the report’s recommendations had been implemented in full.
 The fact that the level of representation of Catholics would take a long time was one of the things that was regarded as a “fault-line” (see latest workforce composition figures of the PSNI).
 It was going to take time for Republicans to accept and trust what they still saw as a Unionist police force.

 In the Police (Northern Ireland) Act 2000 and the (Police (Northern Ireland) Act 2003, many of the Patten Report’s recommendations were implemented.
 In 2007 after the St Andrew’s Agreement (which set out a way forward not only for a power-sharing government but also for full support of the Police Service of Northern Ireland (PSNI)), Sinn Féin took their seat on the Northern Ireland Policing Board.

 It then took nearly three years for the DUP and Sinn Féin to reach a deal over the devolution of policing and justice powers from Britain to Northern Ireland, with the Hillsborough Agreement on 5 February 2010.

 In the 1980s, Northern Ireland was regarded as the most dangerous place in Europe for police officers.
 While much has improved, the PSNI can still be stretched to limits.
-The annual parading season has seen many police officers attacked and injured in recent years, perpetrated sometimes by (dissident) Republicans, sometimes by Loyalists, depending upon the permission, adjustments or banning of specific parading routes (determined by the Parades Commission).
+The annual parading season has seen many police officers attacked and injured, perpetrated sometimes by (dissident) Republicans, sometimes by Loyalists, depending upon the permission, adjustments or banning of specific parading routes, determined by the Parades Commission.

-Clashes between the Orange Order (a Protestant fraternity) and the police in July 2013 have shown how much has changed since the times of the RUC.
+These recent incidents and others in the last decade, such as the clashes between the Orange Order (a Protestant fraternity) and the police in July 2013, have shown how much has changed since the times of the RUC.